 The video recording was short and superficial.
 On average, our clients expect a 15 minute review of their site and they are asked to structure their tasks so they can reasonably be completed in this amount of time.
 We understand that some tests may have minimal tasks.
 In these cases, if you still have time after thoroughly addressing the tasks, you could explore the site further, recap any problems found or write a very thorough summary.

 The Written Summary was not completed.
 A completed test is composed of both the Video Review and the Written Summary.
 When a Written Summary has not been submitted, you will see a highlighted message at the top of your account page letting you know which tests are missing written responses.
 Click the blue test number link to open the form and submit your responses.
-If you are unable to post your Written Summary, please submit a request via the Contact Us form.
+If you are unable to post your Written Summary, please submit a Support request.